rishu110067/Text-Summary-Evaluation/README.md

 	`$ pip install -r requirements.txt` \
    If anything fails to install, make sure that the virtual environment has python 3.8.3 version.

-   If modules are not installing through Requirements file then just run `$ python app.py` and install anything that pops up.
+   If modules are not installing through Requirements file then just run `$ python app.py` and install the suggested modules.

 7. After this run the app \
     `$ python app.py`